Cray-HPE/docs-csm/operations/iuf/workflows/cilium_migration.md

     argo watch <workflow-name> -n argo
     ```

-    Replace `<workflow-name>` with the actual name of the workflow created by the
+    Replace `<workflow-name>` with the actual name of the workflow created by the cilium_migration.sh script.